Steps to apply for benefits

 Choose the right reason for your job separation

 When applying, choose a reason that best describes why you are no longer employed.
 We may ask you for more details.
-If your situation does not match these descriptions, call the unemployment claims center at 800-318-6022 to apply.
+If your situation does not match these descriptions, contact the unemployment claims center.

 Be careful of scams